 He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit, whom He poured out upon us richly through Jesus Christ our Savior.

-Regeneration is an act instantly done and completed by God upon the sinner’s willful desire to turn from his sin and respond in faith to the free gift of salvation offered by Christ.
+Regeneration is an act instantly done and completed by God upon the sinner’s willful desire to turn from his sin and respond in faith to the gift of salvation offered by Christ.
 Herein God imparts life to the one who believes.
-New Testament terms such as brought forth ( James 1:18); made alive (Ephesians 2:5); and a new creature (2 Corinthians 5:17) denote what happens in regeneration.
-This is the new birth that Jesus told Nicodemus about in John chapter 3:3 Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.
+New Testament terms such as brought forth ( James 1:18); made alive (Ephesians 2:5), and a new creature (2 Corinthians 5:17) denote what happens in regeneration.
+Jesus told Nicodemus about this new birth in John 3:3b, which says, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
 In a summary of synonyms, the idea of regeneration is referred to as the following throughout the NT:

 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.

 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, “Abba!
 Father!”
+(Romans 8:15).